Appliance removal, disposal, and recycling

 Assessing Appliance Condition

-The condition of your appliance is going to determine the best way to remove it from your home.
-You’ll want to judge how well the appliance works, the age of the appliance, any health hazards, and more.
+The condition of your appliance is the determining factor in deciding the best way to remove it from your home.
+You’ll want to judge how well the appliance works, the appliance’s age, any health hazards, and more.

 Determining Age

-Depending on the appliance, it will have a lifespan of about 10 to 20 years.
-Modern appliances made after the 1970s and 80s are stamped with serial numbers to indicate their date of manufacture.
-If the appliance is older, you will probably need to research or hire a product specialist to figure out the appliance’s age.
+Most appliances typically will last for about 10 to 20 years.
+Modern appliances that are made after the 1970s and 80s are stamped with serial numbers to indicate their specific date of manufacture.
+If your appliance is even older than that, you will probably need to do some research or hire a product specialist to figure out the appliance’s exact age.

 Evaluating Performance

-You can determine the condition of your appliance by checking for any abnormal noises or irregular movement.
-If a washing machine, dryer, or other appliance makes loud noises or vibrates excessively, it will need a thorough inspection.
-Evaluate and note any other abnormalities you may find; this information can be useful in diagnosing any problems and needed repairs.
+You can determine the condition of your appliance by checking for any weird noises or irregular movement.
+If an old washing machine, dryer, or other appliance makes loud noises or vibrates excessively, it will need to be thoroughly inspected.
+You should evaluate and note any other strange abnormalities you may find; this information can be useful in diagnosing any problems and other needed repairs.

 Look for Mold and Mildew

 Indoor moisture is the perfect breeding ground for mold and mildew.
-These fungi cousins can grow in any household appliance.
+These fungi cousins will grow in any household appliance.
 Thoroughly inspect your old appliances for any black spots or bad smells.
-It’s important to get rid of mold or mildew in your home quickly, as they can cause serious health problems such as asthma and lung disease.
+It is important to get rid of mold or mildew in your home quickly, as they can cause serious health problems such as asthma, lung disease and more.

 Detecting Efficiency

 Have you noticed your lights flickering or an unexplained jump in your power bill?
 One or more of your appliances are likely to blame.
-Older appliances tend to be less energy-efficient and begin to malfunction as they age.
+Older appliances are typically way less energy-efficient and begin to malfunction as they age.
 The resulting power surges can cause electrical damage to your home ranging from a tripped breaker to an electrical fire.

 Check for Infestation